-Offshore accounts offer a wealth of opportunities as an insurance against the negligence of an irresponsible banking system that has over extended itself by having low interest rates, poor capital reserves, mountains of debt practically making a majority of banks insolvent, together with a system of banking governance and policy making all pieces of a a broken system.
+Offshore accounts offer a wealth of opportunities as an insurance against the negligence of an irresponsible banking system that has overextended itself by having low-interest rates, poor capital reserves, mountains of debt practically making a majority of banks insolvent, together with a system of banking governance and policymaking all pieces of a broken system.

-Banking in a offshore jurisdiction reduces your risk while and increases your financial freedom giving you flexibility and protection of your cash.
+Banking in an offshore jurisdiction reduces your risk while and increases your financial freedom giving you flexibility and protection of your cash.

-Many people recognize the importance of diversifying your assets, but few people consider to diversify across different locations.
+Many people recognize the importance of diversifying your assets, but few people consider diversifying across different locations.

 In this article we will discuss a number of benefits you get by banking in a foreign country.